PhD students discussing the PIER Graduate Week's programme. Photograph: Marta Mayer/DESY

 Each course is a consecutive four-day series of mini lectures.
 The introductory courses are designed for doctoral candidates who would like to learn more about a related research field.
 The focus courses are for those interested in in-depth sessions in their own area of expertise.
 The lecture "Physics for Biologists" introduces especially biology students to the physics on campus.

 Extras: Colloquium, industry talk and soft skills training

 The scientific colloquium is a talk given by a high profile speaker, who provides an overview of one of the research areas of PIER.
 In the industry talk, "practicioners" from the world of business or industry share their experience with the world outside academia.
 Complementary soft skills workshops combine short lectures with practical exercises and homework.
 Please note: The places for the soft skills workshops are limited.

-In order to promote the interdisciplinary exchange among the PIER Graduate Week’s participants, all PhD students are invited to present their research projects in the poster session on 10 October.
+In order to promote the interdisciplinary exchange among the PIER Graduate Week’s participants, all PhD students are invited to present their research projects in a poster session.
 The best poster will be awarded a prize.

 Poster size & design notes: 0,90 m x 1,20 m (width x height, portrait format).
 See below for poster design notes and template.
 Participants from other research centers, groups or universities are invited to use their own design.

 Poster abstract guidelines: Abstracts for posters must be written in English - no more than 3000 characters (including spaces).
 The abstract heading must include the title - up to 120 characters.
 Figures and tables may not be included in the abstract.
 Please submit your poster abstract to firstname.lastname@example.org no later than 15 September 2019.

 Accomodation on campus: You can book single or double rooms in the DESY Guesthouses, which are conveniently located on the Bahrenfeld campus.